perladvent/perldotcom/content/article/_pub_2008_04_23_a-beginners-introduction-to-perl-510.md

 {
+   "tags" : [
+      "novice-programmers",
+      "perl-5-10",
+      "perl-for-beginners",
+      "perl-tutorial"
+   ],
+   "categories" : "Tutorials",
+   "image" : null,
    "authors" : [
       "chromatic",
       "doug-sheppard"
    ],
-   "image" : null,
-   "description" : "First, a Little Sales Pitch Editor's note: this series is based on Doug Sheppard's Beginner's Introduction to Perl.
-A Beginner's Introduction to Files and Strings with Perl 5.10 explains how to use files and strings, and A Beginner's Introduction to...", "thumbnail" : null,
    "draft" : null,
-   "categories" : "Tutorials",
-   "slug" : "/pub/2008/04/23/a-beginners-introduction-to-perl-510",
+   "slug" : "/pub/2008/04/23/a-beginners-introduction-to-perl-510.html",
    "date" : "2008-04-23T00:00:00-08:00",
-   "tags" : [
-      "novice-programmers",
-      "perl-5-10",
-      "perl-for-beginners",
-      "perl-tutorial"
-   ],
-   "title" : "A Beginner's Introduction to Perl 5.10" }
+   "title" : "A Beginner's Introduction to Perl 5.10", "thumbnail" : null,
+   "description" : "First, a Little Sales Pitch Editor's note: this series is based on Doug Sheppard's Beginner's Introduction to Perl.
+A Beginner's Introduction to Files and Strings with Perl 5.10 explains how to use files and strings, and A Beginner's Introduction to..."
+}